chmouel/gosmee/README.md

 ## Description

-Replay message from <https://smee.io/> to a target service.
+Replay message from <https://smee.io/> to a target host.
 Allowing you to easily expose a local dev service to the internet to be consumed by webhooks.

 ## Screenshot